Trial Advocacy Program

 Each year, the students participate in regional and national competitions across the country.
 With more than 15 years of program excellence, the list of trial advocacy wins is extensive.

-Recent victories include: Academy of Trial Lawyers Mock Trial Competition 2014, Mid-Atlantic Thurgood Marshall Mock Trial Regional Competition 2013, American Association for Justice Student Trial Advocacy Competition 2011, National Champion; Tournament of Champions 2008, National Champion; and Buffalo-Niagara Invitational Mock Trial Competition 2008, National Champion.
+Prior victories: Academy of Trial Lawyers Mock Trial Competition 2014, Mid-Atlantic Thurgood Marshall Mock Trial Regional Competition 2013, American Association for Justice Student Trial Advocacy Competition 2011, National Champion; Tournament of Champions 2008, National Champion; and Buffalo-Niagara Invitational Mock Trial Competition 2008, National Champion.
 Duquesne University School of Law teams also have numerous American Association for Justice finalist and semi-finalist titles and National Trial Competition regional finalist appearances.

 Trial Advocacy Program Coordinator